wlee367/HW4-ZTH-Intro-to-Github-WS/README.md

 `git merge my-new-cool-branch`
 This command will take your new branch and merge it to Master.
 Please check this [stack overflow answer](https://stackoverflow.com/questions/5601931/best-and-safest-way-to-merge-a-git-branch-into-master) for the safest way to do this.
 Most of the time git merge your-branch-name will work, but if there are merge conflicts... lol gg

+## Git tips:

+* Commit frequently… and with messages!
+* Use branches
+* Communicate with the team
+* Stack Overflow is your best friend